At least 3 dead as frigid air sweeps nation

 In northern Virginia, authorities responded to more than 40 traffic accidents, some involving multiple vehicles, according to the state police.

-One person was killed in a multi-vehicle crash at 5:12 a.m. on Interstate 495 in Fairfax County, state police said.
+One person was killed after a multi-vehicle crash at 5:12 a.m. on Interstate 495 in Fairfax County, state police said.

+The man appeared to have been involved in a 23-vehicle collision -- including two tractor trailers -- under "slick and treacherous" road conditions, according to the state police.
+His body was found on the shoulder of the interstate about one mile north of the accident scene.
+An autopsy was to be performed.

-At Dulles Airport, just outside Washington D.C., icy conditions forced the closure of runways.
+At Dulles Airport, just outside Washington D.C., icy conditions forced the closure of runways for part of the morning.
+Two runways were reopened about 11 a.m.

 The dangerous conditions arrived as some people started their holiday travel early.